Reflexology in Edinburgh

 Working on one part affects the whole.
 Reflexology offers a gentle

-approach to better health by treating the whole person; body, mind
+approach to better health by acknowledging the whole, interconnected

 MAKING YOUR APPOINTMENT